 OAR Northwest ocean rowers and staff would like to graciously thank the many organizations and people supporting our programs and expeditions.
 The flow of support has been incredible over the years.
 Sponsors, including our title sponsor, the Canadian Wildlife Federation, provided extraordinary support.

-The CWF Salish Sea expedition is great opportunity for North Americans to get to know their marine wildlife along with the rowing team.
-Between April 7 and July 16, American and Canadian youth are encouraged to get outdoors and celebrate their natural world.
-By submitting original works of art, writing, photography, video and music inspired by their wild neighbors, youth can win some fantastic prizes.
+The CWF Salish Sea Expedition was a great opportunity for North Americans to get to know their marine wildlife along with the rowing team.
+Between April 7 and July 16, American and Canadian youth were encouraged to get outdoors and celebrate their natural world.
+By submitting original works of art like writing, photography, video and music inspired by their wild neighbors to the CWF Get to Know Contest, many lucky youth won some fantastic prizes!